sebg0/DiscordModBot/README.md

 # Information
 - I did not make the event or command handlers, they are ones I found online and like to use in all my projects
-- If there's a problem with the code please let me know so I can fix it
+- If there's a problem with the code please let me know so I can fix it (discord: seb.go#2641)
 - You have to host this either on your computer or using a hosting service such as [Skysilk](https://www.skysilk.com/) or [DigitalOcean](https://www.digitalocean.com/)